 Not that I’m a millionaire now but at least I don’t really on the salary I get from my school before I pay my bills and do other necessary projects.

-I was able to achieve this by creating multiple streams of income as a teacher and that’s what I’m about to teach you today.
+I was able to achieve this by creating multiple streams of income or side hustles as a teacher in Nigeria and that’s what I’m about to teach you today.

 Note: Most of these ways of making money will cost you some money to start and some of them will not, however, make sure you go for the ones that soothe you and your pocket.

 Also, take note that none of these ways I’m about to share with you as regards making money as a teacher in Nigeria are not Get-Rich-Quick-Schemes.
+They are side hustles you can do alongside teaching to make more money.
 If you feel that’s what I did and that’s what you want to get from this article, you should click the next article to read instead.

 So let’s go into it right away.

-How to Make Money as a Teacher in Nigeria
+How to Make More Money as a Teacher in Nigeria

 1. Make Money from School Lesson